Rhaegar121/Rhaegar121/README.md

 <h2> 👨🏻‍💻 About Me </h2>

-- 🔭 &nbsp; I’m currently learning Full-stack development at Microverse
+- 🔭 &nbsp; I’m currently learning Full-stack development at Microverse.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🌱 &nbsp; I'm addicted to learning and growing everyday.
-- ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.
+- ⚡ &nbsp; I love math, programming, movies, and all kinds of music.
 - 👀 &nbsp; Currently looking for new oppotunities.
 <hr>